D. J. Snelten: Baltimore Orioles

 On June 4, 2018, Snelten was claimed off waivers by the Baltimore Orioles.
 On June 15, he was designated for assignment by Baltimore following the promotion of Corban Joseph.
 The next day, he cleared waivers and was sent outright to the Triple–A Norfolk Tides.
 In 22 games for Norfolk, Snelten recorded a 5.52 ERA with 30 strikeouts across 29 1/3 innings pitched.
 On March 25, 2019, Snelten was released by the Orioles organization.

 Chicago Dogs

 On April 15, 2019, Snelten signed with the Chicago Dogs of the independent American Association.
+Snelten made 20 starts for the Dogs, compiling a 7-3 record and 3.12 ERA with 112 strikeouts across 118 1/3 innings pitched.

 Tampa Bay Rays

 On December 29, 2019, Snelten signed with the Tampa Bay Rays, getting exposure after throwing 99 mph in viral videos seen on Rob Friedman's FlatGround Twitter account.
 Snelten did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.